COVID-19: Employer Pledges

-Work-related benefits are quickly rising (in lots of cases doubling) in the areas we operate in since lockdown was announced in March, studies predict that disadvantaged young people in the UK face the biggest impact from a COVID-19 recession and in the latest study from the Careers & Enterprise Company 74% of teachers say employability skills are the most important focus in preparing young people for work post-COVID19.
+Work-related benefits are quickly rising (in lots of cases doubling) since lockdown was announced in March, studies predict that disadvantaged young people in the UK face the biggest impact from a COVID-19 recession and in the latest study from the Careers & Enterprise Company 74% of teachers say employability skills are the most important focus in preparing young people for work post-COVID19.

-To ensure we can continue to work with employers to support disadvantaged young people across the UK we have created an exciting and innovative programme of activities which we'll be rolling out when they return to school in September.
-Our employer partners and their volunteers have been flexible, enthusiastic and resourceful, commiting their support in 2020-21 to make sure we stem the tide of young people's uncertainty and give them the most up-to-date, relevant support and guidance on what their future might look like when it comes to careers and get them ready for life and industry beyond COVID-19.
+To ensure we can continue to work with employers to support disadvantaged young people across the UK we have created an exciting and innovative programme of activities.
+Our employer partners have committed their support in 2020-21 to make sure we can combat the uncertainty facing young people and give them the most up-to-date, relevant support and guidance on what their future might look like when it comes to careers, getting them ready for life and industry beyond COVID-19.

 PwC - Katherine Bond, Talent Engagement Manager

 PwC have been working with the Ahead Partnership for over three years in Leeds and, more recently, in the West Midlands and across the whole of Yorkshire.
 We value our relationship with the Ahead Partnership and are consistently impressed with the quality of the service that the team provides, including the time and effort that they invest in helping us to connect with diverse young people and teachers.
 Ahead provides excellent support and inspiration for PwC, for our volunteers and for young people and their teachers.

 Our work with the Ahead Partnership will continue into the new academic year, because we, like the Ahead Partnership, are committed to raising the aspirations of disadvantaged young people, as well as improving their employability skills, confidence and job prospects.